Laurel Ridge, Hopkinton

 • $9,000 long-term stewardship costs to ensure the ecological features of the property remain protected

-To raise this amount, we are seeking $110,000 in grants from private foundations, and the SVT Board of Directors has agreed to contribute $54,330 of internal funds.
+To raise this amount, SVT obtained grants from private foundations and conducted a crowdfunding campaign.
+The SVT Board of Directors also agreed to make a contribution from SVT's internal funds.